 Gap years are becoming increasingly popular in the United States and around the world, but as you investigate the logistics of taking a gap year, you’re likely to get a lot of input from friends and family who may not fully understand the benefits of taking a gap year.
-As you consider taking a gap year, it is important to keep all of the different benefits and costs in mind.
 Here we have compiled a list of gap year pros and cons for you to consider while you decide whether or not taking a gap year is the right choice for you.

 Gap Year Pros and Cons

 Gap Years are a great opportunity to learn more about yourself and the world, but they are not always the right choice for everyone.
 Consider some of these gap year benefits and potential risks to determine if taking a gap year could be right for you.

 Pro: You will be better prepared to make the most of college